alandoyle/docker-cloudflare-certbot/README.md

 ## Note

   - All commands *MUST* be run as `root`, either directly or via *sudo*, as the certificates are generated in `/etc/letsencrypt` on the host machine.
 This allows the host machine as well as all local docker/LXC/LXD containers can access the certificates, if `/etc/letsencrypt` is mapped into those containers.
+  - This also assumes that `docker` and `docker-compose` are installed and working.